azarboon/cheat-sheet-aws/README.md

 * Access Control List: legacy.
 * IAM: It's centralized and easier to manage.
 Grants access only to users within your aws account (not account level).
   - To grant folder-level permission to many users: create an IAM policy that grants folder-level permission (using policy variables), attach the policy to a group, then add users to the group.

+#### Object Lock

+Object Lock prevents objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+In two ways: retention period and legal hold.
+An object version can have both, either or neither of them.
+You can define retention period either explicitly ("Retain Until Date" parameter) or through a bucket default setting (need to specify duration).
+Different versions of an object can have different retention modes and periods.
+Legal Hold provides same protection but remains in effect until removed.

+Object Lock provides two retention modes:
+* Governance: object version and its lock settings can be changed only by users who have special permissions
+* Compliance: object version and its lock settings can’t be changed by any user

+Vault Lock is only for Glacier and not for S3

 #### classes